-For our brief stay, we wanted to be right on the beach, so we opted for the Le Meridien Lav Split.
+For our brief stay, we want to be right on the beach, so we opt for the Le Meridien Lav Split.
 The only 5-star resort in Split, Le Meridien Lav is located about 5 miles south of the Old Town.

 Day 6 – The Island of Korčula

-The next morning, it was time to depart the mainland Croatian coast and move on to the islands.
+The next morning, it’s time to depart the mainland Croatian coast and move on to the islands.

 Split is the perfect base for exploring the Dalmatian islands off the Croatian coast thanks to regular ferry service to popular islands like Hvar, Brač, Vis, and our next stop, Korčula.